 I wrote about my snowflake doodles some time ago and on my cover page this month I used a few of the designs.

 You can learn how to draw these snowflakes in my post here.

-And if you are looking for more January bullet journal themes, them my bujo monthly theme post will help you with hundreds of theme ideas.
+And if you are looking for more January bullet journal themes, my bujo monthly theme post will help you with hundreds of theme ideas.

 Then I added details using my Sakura Pigma Micron.

-The January bullet journal doodles followed my snowflake drawings, check out the step by step instructions.
+The January bullet journal doodles followed my snowflake drawings, check out the step-by-step instructions.

 Finally I used my stencil again to add a banner for the year at the bottom of the page.

 This is how it turned out! a simple and easy cover setup!